naoyakitade-astro/emergentintensity/README.md

 print("Q/Bnu =", Q)
 print("Q/I   =", Q/I if I != 0 else 0.0)
 ```

+### Troubleshooting
+If you see `INTERP_TABLES is None`, make sure you imported the package from the repository root
+(or that the data path is set correctly).
+The tables are expected under `data/` by default.

 ## Repository layout
 - `src/emergentintensity.py` : main code